open-edge-platform/datumaro/docker/segment-anything/README.md

 # Segment Anything Model for Datumaro

+> [!WARNING]
+> The Segment Anything Model for Datumaro is deprecated and will be removed in Datumaro 2.12.

 ## Introduction

 [Segment Anything Model](https://github.com/facebookresearch/segment-anything) provides high quality object masks for the given point, bounding box, and text prompts.